Lithos-hub/PokeAPP/README.md

 Version 1.6.0

-* Completely new design for mobile devices in the strat view and the /app section.
+* Completely new design for mobile devices in the start view and the /app section.

 Version 1.5.0